hci-lab-um/heuristics-for-test-tool-design/How-To/Activities/zachman-framework-overview.md

 # The Zachman Framework: An Overview

-> *This document was produced with the assistance of Claude Sonnet 4.6 by Anthropic.*
+> *This document was produced by summarising a section of Isabel's dissertation with the assistance of Claude Sonnet 4.6 by Anthropic.*

 ---